raff/dynash/README.md

     [DynamoDB]
     region=us-west-1

+- You can specify alternative environments in your .boto by adding boto sections prefixed with the environment name, and then selecting the environment at startup:

+    --- .boto -------
+    [Credentials]
+      ...
+    [env.Credentials]
+      ...
+    [env.DynamoDB]
+      ...

+    --- run --------
+    > dynash --env=env

 - Item related commands use the currently selected table (see 'use' command) but you can pass a table name as first parameter prefixed by ':'

 - Command completion is enabled (and it will complete table names)